Keeping Recovery Points

 Incremental-with-full-backups Repository

-Let's say that, in addition to the sample retention settings in the Example above, you have set "Create full backup" in Job options to "Job runs #: 4".
-This means that, given the job runs once an hour, a full recovery point will be created once every once every 4 hours.
+Let's say that, in addition to the sample retention settings in the Example above, you have set Create full backup in Job options to Job runs #: 4.
+This means that when the job runs once an hour, a full recovery point is created every 4 hours.
 The other 3 job runs in that time frame will create Incremental recovery points, which will only get removed according to the following scenarios:

 • The whole chain of recovery points, including the Full one, is removed provided that: